Search

 Finally, betta fish may lay at bottom of tank or your betta fish on side if they suffer from a disease.
 Common illnesses can affect betta fish, including fungal or bacterial infections, parasites, and fin rot.
 These conditions can cause your fish to become lethargic, lose appetite, and fish laying at the bottom of the tank or on its side.

-Symptoms of illness in betta fish include lethargy, loss of appetite, changes in behavior or appearance, and betta laying on its side.
+Symptoms of illness in betta include lethargy, loss of appetite, changes in behavior or appearance, and betta laying on its side.
 If you suspect that your betta fish is sick, here are some steps you can take to treat it:

 • Isolate the sick fish: If you have other tropical fish in the tank, isolate the sick betta in a separate quarantine tank to prevent the spread of the disease.